By Karen Kane

 All Charlie Tickler wants is for his parents to listen.

 Charlie’s parents have left him (again).
 This time they are off to South Africa to help giant golden moles.
 And Charlie?
 He’s been dumped with his TV-obsessed grandparents.
 Lonely and curious, Charlie heads into the village of Castle-on-the-Hudson, where a frightened old woman gives him a desperate message—in sign language.
-When suddenly the woman disappears, Charlie is determined to find answers.
+When the woman suddenly disappears, Charlie is determined to find answers.

 All Francine (aka Frog) Castle wants is to be the world’s greatest detective.